-Here’s how to fix Adobe Premiere Pro could not find message
+FIX: Adobe Premiere Pro could not find valid editing modes

-There are many problems that can occur with Adobe Premiere Pro, and regarding issues, here are some common problems that users reported:
+There are many error messages that can occur while using Adobe Premiere Pro, and here are some common problems that users reported:

 - Adobe Premiere Pro CC not responding, startup error – Sometimes Adobe Premiere Pro won’t start at all.
 This can be due to your antivirus or due to the lack of administrative privileges.
 To fix the issue, try running the application as an administrator and check if that helps.

-If that’s the case, try installing Adobe Premiere Pro on a different PC and check if it works.
+If that’s the case, try installing Premiere Pro on a different PC and check if it works.
 If it does, locate the Settings directory and copy it to the first PC.
-After doing that, Adobe Premiere Pro will start working on your PC.
+After that, Premiere Pro will start working on your PC.

 This is a bit crude solution, but it works according to users, so feel free to try it out.

-Adobe Premiere Pro is a hardware intensive application, and in order to use it, you need to have a powerful graphics card.
+Premiere Pro is a hardware-intensive application, and in order to use it, you need to have a powerful graphics card.
 Many laptops and some PCs come with both dedicated and integrated graphics.

 - Right-click the Adobe Premiere Pro shortcut and choose Properties from the menu.